We recently wrote to all our customers to let you know about the difficult decision we have taken to increase rents from April 2025.

 We can offer support for customers who are struggling to meet rising costs, perhaps need help with claiming benefits, or help with heating, energy top-ups and shopping.
 Please call 0330 175 9540 and ask for the Money Matters team.

-As a not-for-profit organisation, we have seen the average cost to maintain a home increase by 41% over the last three years; whilst our income has only increased by 12% over the same period.
-These cost increases include delivering repairs, maintenance, the cost of materials, supplies and labour.
+The average cost to maintain a home increased by 26% over the last three years; whilst our income has only increased by 18% over the same time.

 Rent levels for social housing are guided by the Government.
 Further information on the Rent Standard can be found here: